Successful Unlawful Presence Waiver for Victim of Fraud

 KEYS TO SUCCESS

 We were able to demonstrate that Ms. Huang was a victim of an unscrupulous individual who provided false information to Applicant and her husband in an effort to receive compensation for his services.
-Applicant and her husband naively “bought into” this individual’s false statements, and neither Applicant or her spouse had any knowledge that Mr. Chan had previously sponsored other applicants or had submitted any documentation that may have proved to be false or inaccurate.
+Applicant and her husband naively “bought into” this individual’s false statements, and neither Applicant nor her spouse had any knowledge that the advertiser had previously sponsored other applicants or had submitted any documentation that may have proved to be false or inaccurate.
 Applicant simply fulfilled the joint sponsorship requirement through a paid service, which does not in itself render Applicant inadmissible.
 We were able to demonstrate this by assisting our client and her husband in the writing of personal affidavits.
 We were further able to help our client secure a new joint sponsor, by asking the petitioner’s husband’s coworker and wife.
 We also helped them prepare their documents.

 We also presented the law in detail so as to demonstrate the interviewing officer’s errors.
 Prior law pertaining to the Affidavit of Support considered sponsorship to be a moral obligation that necessitated the affiant to be a family or friend.
 However, the law currently defines sponsorship as simply a contractual obligation, which can be fulfilled by any affiant who is not necessarily a family member or a close friend.
 Since an affidavit of support does not require the potential joint sponsor to be a friend or to be related, as long as the affiant did not submit fraudulent documentation to include tax returns, employment letters, and earning statements, it is not material if the sponsor is found to consist of or be part of a paid service.